Tempest 2000

-is a tube shooter video game originally developed by Llamasoft and published by Atari Corporation for the Atari Jaguar in North America on 13 April, 1994.
-It was released in Europe on 27 June and in Japan on 15 December of the same year, with the Japanese release being published by Mumin Corporation.
-Part of Atari Corp.'s 2000 series, it is a remake by Jeff Minter of Dave Theurer's 1981 arcade game Tempest, which used Atari's QuadraScan vector color display technology.
+is a 1994 tube shooter video game originally developed by Llamasoft and published by Atari Corporation for the Atari Jaguar.
+Part of Atari Corp.'s 2000 series, it is a remake of the 1981 arcade game Tempest.

-Taking control of the claw-shaped Blaster spacecraft from the original game, the player has to survive and travel across multiple levels until the end of an intergalactic war, battling against a variety of enemies that appear on the playfield.
-Originally an exclusive for the Jaguar, Tempest 2000 was ported to MS-DOS, Macintosh, Sega Saturn, PlayStation and Windows, each with several changes and additions from the original version.
+Taking control of the claw-shaped Blaster spacecraft from the original game, the player must survive and travel across multiple levels until the end of an intergalactic war, battling against a variety of enemies that appear on the playfield.
+Designed by Jeff Minter, it is a remake of Dave Theurer's Tempest, which used Atari's QuadraScan vector color display technology.
+Initially an exclusive for the Jaguar, Tempest 2000 was ported following Jaguar's discontinuation to other platforms: MS-DOS, Macintosh, Sega Saturn, PlayStation (as Tempest X3) and Windows, each with several changes and additions from the original.

 Tempest 2000 was critically acclaimed when it was released on the Jaguar, with critics praising the graphics, gameplay and soundtrack.
-It has often been called one of the best games released for the Jaguar and as of 1 April 1995, the Jaguar version has sold more than 30,000 copies during its lifetime, making it one of the best-selling games for the system.
+It has often been called one of the greatest games released for the Jaguar and as of 1 April 1995, the Jaguar version has sold more than 30,000 copies during its lifetime, making it one of the best-selling games for the system.
 Critical reception to the various ports, though still mostly positive, was more mixed than reception for the original version, owing to the aging of the game and differing opinions of the enhancements the ports offered.

 Gameplay

 Tempest 2000 modifies the gameplay of the original Tempest by adding power-ups, bonus levels, more sophisticated enemy types and wildly varying web level designs.
 The game features a total of 100 web levels, with new frame colors and variations after every 16 levels completed.
-In all versions, progress is automatically saved after completing a couple of levels and players are allowed to resume by using "Keys" to return into the last stage the game saved at.
+In all versions, progress is automatically saved after completing a couple of levels and players are allowed to resume by using "Keys" to return to the last stage where the game was saved.
 There are also three gameplay modes in addition to the main game.
-Completing all 100 web levels in Tempest 2000 unlocks "Beastly Mode", which is a harder difficulty setting where enemies move faster, fire more often and are more resilient to the player's shots; in addition, the player's ship fires at a lower rate than in the original difficulty.
+Completing all 100 web levels in Tempest 2000 unlocks "Beastly Mode", which is a harder difficulty setting where enemies move faster, fire more often and are more resilient to the player's shots.
+In addition, the player's ship fires at a lower rate than in the original difficulty.

-The main objective of the game is to survive and score many points as long as possible by clearing the playfield on the screen from enemies that appear at the bottom of the web.
-The player's ship has rapid-fire capacity to shoot down enemies fast within the same segment the player is positioned at.
+The main objective of the game is to survive and score points for as long as possible by clearing the playfield on the screen from enemies that appear at the bottom of the web.
+The player's ship has rapid-fire capacity to quickly shoot down enemies within the same segment the player is positioned at.
 The ship is also equipped with a Superzapper smart bomb that destroys all current enemies on the playfield, while recharging the Superzapper and using it a second time destroys a random enemy on-screen.